onssaadallah/Tumor-brain-segmentation/README.md

 # Tumor-brain-segmentation
-This project aims to automate brain tumor segmentation in MRI images using Mask R-CNN, an instance segmentation algorithm.
+This project aims to automate brain tumor segmentation in MRI images using Mask R-CNN and YoloV8, an instance segmentation algorithm.
 The objective is to identify and delineate tumor regions within the brain accurately.
 Tumor brain segmentation follows these steps:
 1. Collect and preprocess the images, annotating tumor regions to create a labeled dataset.
 2. Choose Mask R-CNN for instance segmentation and initialize the model with pre-trained weights from COCO.